ninocaduff/DSF-Project/README.md

 # Data-Science-Fundamentals-Project

-Predicting NO2 Concentrations in Zurich
+Predicting Nitrogen Dioxide (NO2) Concentrations in Zurich

 Our project is centered around developing a predictive model to estimate daily NO2 concentrations along streets in Zurich.